PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Softmax reuses the axis-preserving float plan: local NHWC→NHCW→Softmax→NHWC adapters retain the original NCHW last-axis meaning while the outer Concat and Quantize path remains NHWC.
+The pseudo-LeakyRelu pass shares the exact float matcher/apply pair, preserving the non-commutative Sub order, scalar alpha guard, and all internal fan-out and public-boundary invariants.
 The transactional passes
 rewire Concat and bounded branches to NHWC, retain shared/public input adapters, redirect Quantize to one canonical post output, and coalesce